Help us make night time flight time

 Each lighting system needs to incorporate a GSM remote switching system which is operated using a mobile phone SIM card (with each unit being 'called' to operate).
 This system enables the lights to be turned on/off remotely by the Helicopter Emergency Medical Service (HEMS) dispatch team, meaning no-one needs to be on-hand when we fly into a community.

-Why should my community consider having its own community helipad?
+Why should my community have its own community landing site?

 As we all know, people don’t simply stop being unwell when it is dark.

 Reviews of our summertime extended operational hours (until 9pm) consistently show that we go to over 50 patients who, if their accident or illness had happened during the winter, we would not have been able to get to them.
 DAAT’s move to extend its hours of operation until midnight every day will therefore make a considerable difference to communities across Devon.

-Following a call by Tim Law, President of Bideford Rugby Football Club, DAAT have been working with the club to explore whether their ground could become a suitable community landing site for the town.
+Following a call by Tim Law, President of Bideford Rugby Football Club, DAAT has been working with the club to explore whether their ground could become a suitable community landing site for the town.
 When asked why they wanted to get involved with the initiative Tim said:

 "Bideford RFC were really keen to support the Devon Air Ambulance Trust in their efforts to establish a night landing capability in the North Devon area.

 From initial site visits with DAAT we understand that the floodlight infrastructure already in place at the Club makes the rugby pitch an excellent location to be developed by installing a remote switching system to enable night landing.

 The Club and its Members have recent first-hand experience of the lifesaving service that the aircrew and paramedics provide for the people of Devon.
-As DAAT officers have explained, once a safe, properly lit helipad is available, the aircrew will be able to respond and take-off to a patient – which will help our community enormously particularly during the during darker winter months.
+As DAA officers have explained, once a safe, properly lit helipad is available, the aircrew will be able to respond and take-off to a patient – which will help our community enormously particularly during the during darker winter months.

 Being a Community Club we would be delighted to play a small part in providing such a valuable community facility”.

-How can my community develop its own night landing helipad?
+How can my community develop its own night landing site?